Martin Luther and antisemitism: Luther's words and scholarship

-Michael Berenbaum writes that Luther's reliance on the Bible as the sole source of Christian authority fed his later fury toward Jews over their rejection of Jesus as the messiah.
+Michael Berenbaum writes that Luther's reliance on the Bible as the sole source of Christian authority fed his later fury toward Jews over their rejection of Jesus as the Messiah.
 For Luther, salvation depended on the belief that Jesus was the son of God, a belief that adherents of Judaism do not share.
 Early in his life, Luther had argued that the Jews had been prevented from converting to Christianity by the proclamation of what he believed to be an impure gospel by the Catholic Church, and he believed they would respond favorably to the evangelical message if it were presented to them gently.
-He expressed concern for the poor conditions in which they were forced to live, and insisted that anyone denying that Jesus was born a Jew was committing heresy.
+He expressed concern for the poor conditions in which they were forced to live and insisted that anyone denying that Jesus was born a Jew was committing heresy.

 Graham Noble writes that Luther wanted to save Jews, in his own terms, not exterminate them, but beneath his apparent reasonableness toward them, there was a "biting intolerance", which produced "ever more furious demands for their conversion to his own brand of Christianity" (Noble, 1–2).
 When they failed to convert, he turned on them.

 In his commentary on the Magnificat, Luther is critical of the emphasis Judaism places on the Torah, the first five books of the Old Testament.
 He states that they "undertook to keep the law by their own strength, and failed to learn from it their needy and cursed state."
 Yet, he concludes that God's grace will continue for Jews as Abraham's descendants for all time, since they may always become Christians.
 "We ought...not to treat the Jews in so unkindly a spirit, for there are future Christians among them."

 Paul Johnson writes that "Luther was not content with verbal abuse.
 Even before he wrote his anti-Semitic pamphlet, he got Jews expelled from Saxony in 1537, and in the 1540s he drove them from many German towns; he tried unsuccessfully to get the elector to expel them from Brandenburg in 1543."

 Michael writes that Luther was concerned with the Jewish question all his life, despite devoting only a small proportion of his work to it.
 As a Christian pastor and theologian Luther was concerned that people have faith in Jesus as the messiah for salvation.
 In rejecting that view of Jesus, the Jews became the "quintessential other," a model of the opposition to the Christian view of God.
-In an early work, That Jesus Christ was born a Jew, Luther advocated kindness toward the Jews, but only with the aim of converting them to Christianity: what was called Judenmission.
+In an early work, That Jesus Christ was born a Jew, Luther advocated kindness toward the Jews, but only to convert them to Christianity: what was called Judenmission.
 When his efforts at conversion failed, he became increasingly bitter toward them.